Villanova University School of Law, J.D., cum laude, Order of the Coif; Executive Editor, Villanova Law Review

 - Vermont Bar Association

-- Kim is regularly involved with a wide variety of community organizations.
-She currently sits on the Board of Trustees of Littleton Regional Healthcare, Burke Mountain Academy and The Riverside School, and the Board of Directors of Newport City Renaissance Corporation.
-Kim is a member of the Littleton Rotary Club, and a Past President and past board member.
-She has previously served as President of Affordable Housing, Education and Development (AHEAD), Inc., was founding director of the Littleton Consumer Cooperative Society, Inc., and chaired the Kirby (Vermont) Zoning Board and Planning Commission.
+Kim has a long history of regular involvement with a wide variety of community organizations.
+She currently sits on the Board of Trustees of Burke Mountain Academy.
+Kim is also the former member President of the Board of The Riverside School, and a former member, board member and Past President of the Littleton Rotary Club.
+She also has previously served as President of Affordable Housing, Education and Development (AHEAD), Inc., was founding director of the Littleton Consumer Cooperative Society, Inc., and chaired the Kirby (Vermont) Zoning Board and Planning Commission.